Loving You (Ric Segreto song): Music video

-Nina nearby the last scene of the music video.
+Nina near the end of the music video.

 "Loving You" is the fourth official music video by Nina, regardless of "Heaven" (Boywonder Remix) and "Jealous" (Acoustic).
 The video was directed and edited by Avid Liongoren.
 Luis Buenaventura stood as the associate director, and he was also the one who added stop-motion animations to the video.
 Rommel Sales, on the other hand, was assigned as cinematographer.
 The video depicts Nina in a fantasy world with her love interest seen in pictures.

 Synopsis

-The video starts off with Nina, standing outside an animated castle with blue background and a pink signboard, with a picture of her dream lover.
+The video starts off with Nina walking against a blue background.
+She then passes by a pink signboard, which has a picture of her dream lover.
 Her love interest is then seen standing on a piece of rock that stands above the land.
 He waits there to be rescued by her.
-She starts searching for the man of her dreams, while a rainbow and Teddy Bear backgrounds appear.
-She talks to a tiny and a giant robot, asking for guidance and direction to her love interest.
-Finally, she reaches the top of a building through an elevator, only to find out that the man was very tiny.
-She picks out the man, which turns out to be candy and she eats it.
-The blue moving backgrounds suddenly turn to pink.
-The video ends with Nina, dreaming of the guy while holding the magazine in which the guy is a cover model of.
+She starts searching for the man of her dreams, while rainbows and teddy bears appear in the background.
+She talks to a tiny and then a giant robot, asking for guidance and direction to her love interest.
+She is then seen walking towards an animated castle.
+She then rides an elevator, and sees the man, only to find out that he is very tiny.
+She picks up the man, which turns out to be candy, which she eats.
+Scenes of Nina singing against a blue moving background which eventually turns to pink, are interspersed throughout the video.
+The video ends with Nina, sleeping next to a magazine featuring the guy on its cover.